Lean Enterprise Topic Descriptions

 Teams formed at the beginning of the semester will present results of their own Lean improvements.
 Projects will be evaluated to meet experience requirements.

-Ric Van Der Linden has trained, mentored, and certified 150 Green Belts/Lean resulting in a three-year accumulated savings of $20 million.
-As a champion of Lean and Six Sigma, has driven results in manufacturing, assembly, materials management, human resources, finance, health/safety/environment, quality management, facilities, and product design.
-Former manufacturing engineer with Honeywell.
+Ric Van Der Linden, president of ProgressivEdge Inc., has trained, mentored, and certified more than 500 Lean Six Sigma Green and Black Belts resulting in a five-year accumulated savings of more than $50 million.
+As a champion of Lean and Six Sigma, he has driven results in manufacturing, assembly, materials management, human resources, finance, health/safety/environment, quality management, facilities, and product design.
+Van Der Linden was formerly a manufacturing engineer with Honeywell.

 What our students are saying